tibiacast/tibiarc/README.md

 $ export PATH=$MXE_DIRECTORY/usr/bin:$PATH
 $ mkdir build
 $ cd build
-$ x86_64-w64-mingw32.static-cmake -DTIBIARC_CROSSCOMPILING=On ..
+$ x86_64-w64-mingw32.static-cmake -DTIBIARC_CROSSCOMPILING=On \
+                                  -DTIBIARC_NO_TBB=On ..
 $ make
 ```

-Assuming this worked, you should now have a `converter.exe` in the build folder
+Assuming this worked, you should now have a bunch of executables (`player.exe`
-with all dependencies statically linked.
-The command line interface is a bit
+and so on) in the build folder with all dependencies statically linked.
-broken however, due to the `argp` library being missing in `MXE`.
-I'll fix that
-when I find the time.

 ## Usage